zustin-lu/lab-js-module/webpack/tree-shaking/README.md

 ## Usage

 - `cd` to `webpack` folder
-- Run `npm i` to install `node_modules`
+- Run the `npm i` command to install `node_modules`
-- Run `npm run build:tree-shaking` command in your terminal
+- Run the `npm run build:tree-shaking` command in your terminal
 (You can refer to other commands inside `package.json`)
 - Inspect output bundled files
 - Inside `dist/esm.bundle.js`
-You would find the `unused harmony export largeFunc` comment which added a notice to webpack minimizers that `largeFunc` is unused and should be removed in the production bundle.
+You would find the `unused harmony export largeFunc` comment which added a notice to webpack minimizers that `largeFunc` is unused and should be removed from the production bundle.
 - Inside `dist/cjs.bundle.js`
-You won't find something to notice that the code could be eliminated later.
+You won't find something to annotate that the code could be eliminated later.

 ### How do you see the final result?